|

 The Best Carpet Fiber for Stairs?

-For stairs, you can choose almost any carpet style you like as long as the "grade of carpet" is designed to handle your level of foot traffic, but the most durable residential carpets are made from 100% Nylon.
+For stairs, you can choose almost any carpet style you like as long as the "grade of carpet" is designed to handle your level of foot traffic.
+The most durable residential carpets are made from Nylon.

 There are various types of Nylon fibers available and some are more durable than others.
 The “soft” Nylon styles are not quite as durable as the standard Nylon carpet styles.

-You must compare apples to apples.
-For example, you cannot compare a NYLON carpet to a POLYESTER carpet, or a WOOL carpet to an OLEFIN carpet.
+You can't compare NYLON to a POLYESTER or an OLEFIN.
 This would be like comparing apples to oranges.

-No matter what, don't believe any salesperson that says a Polyester carpet is just as durable as a Nylon carpet.
-Nylon is the most durable fiber and the most resilient carpet fiber available today.
+Don't believe any salesperson that says a Polyester carpet is just as durable as a Nylon carpet.
+Nylon is the most durable fiber.
+Polyester doesn't even come close.

-So if you want your new carpet to tolerate heavy foot-traffic and continue to look like-new for years to come, then nylon is a great choice.
+So if you want your new carpet to tolerate heavy foot-traffic and continue to look like-new for years to come, then nylon is the clear choice.

 Q.

-Don't take this the wrong way, I'm not steering you away from buying a soft nylon, but if you want to have the absolute most durable and most resilient nylon for the money, I suggest you buy a carpet made with a standard denier Nylon fiber, and steer away from a softer nylon product.
+I'm not steering you away from buying a soft nylon style, but if you want to have the absolute most durable and most resilient nylon for the money, I suggest you buy a carpet made with a standard denier Nylon fiber.

 What is Fiber Denier?